kevinrss01/ManageMate/README.md

 # ManageMate
 Web application that allows real-time file management.
 The project was done as part of my bachelor’s degree at IPSSI school.
-Done with @lansor.

-The project is not yet complete.
+Presentation of the project : https://www.youtube.com/watch?v=F23flkjKVJI

 ## Used technologies :

+### Front-end

+- Next.js
+- React.js
+- Typescript
 - HTML/CSS/SCSS
+- TailwindCSS (90% of the project is built with SCSS) + Tremor.so
+- Axios
+- Formik + yup

+### Back-end
 - Javascript
-- Typescript
-- NodeJs
-- ReactJS
-- NestJS
 - Express
 - Firebase
-- TailwindCSS (90% of the project is built with SCSS)
+- JWT token
+- Node.js

+I used *Vercel* to deploy the front-end and *firebase function* to deploy the server.